Drake Maye and the Patriots take on Sam Darnold and the Seahawks in Super Bowl 60

-SANTA CLARA, Calif. — It’s almost time to crown an NFL champion.
+SANTA CLARA, Calif.
+(AP) — It’s almost time to crown an NFL champion.

 After two weeks of hype and anticipation, the New England Patriots and Seattle Seahawks will face off in Super Bowl 60 at Levi’s Stadium on Sunday.